 The second address associated with each parcel of property is the situs or physical address of the property.
 In Napa County, situs addresses are only assigned to parcels on which there exists a habitable structure.
 Vacant land does not carry a situs address.
 The situs address can be very important for emergency response agencies, as it is difficult to dispatch a fire truck or an ambulance to a post office box.

 For most homeowners the mailing address and the situs address are the same.
 For many business and absentee owners, i.e. rental properties, the mailing address and the situs address are different.
 One parcel can have multiple situs addresses, such as an apartment complex with separate addresses for each unit or block of units.
 In manufactured home parks there can be a single street address with different space numbers for each manufactured home as the situs address.

-While the assessor maintains mailing and situs addresses, the situs address is assigned by the local agency which has jurisdiction.
-In the unincorporated areas of Napa County the Planning Department assigns situs addresses with help from other sources in areas such as Angwin.
-In the municipalities, the agency responsible for address assignment can range from the building department to the fire department.
+While the assessor maintains mailing and situs addresses, the situs address is assigned by the local agency that has jurisdiction.
+In the unincorporated areas of Napa County, the County Planning Department assigns situs addresses with help from other sources in areas such as Angwin.
+In the incorporated municipalities, the agency responsible for address assignment can range from the building department to the fire department.
 Most new street names are suggested by the project developer, approved by the local agency and then filed with the final map of the subdivision.
-Addresses on existing streets or roads such as the Silverado Trail are assigned when a new home is built according to a system developed by the agency with jurisdiction for that section of the road.
-The United States Postal Service works in cooperation with local agencies to update USPS address databases and provide Zip Code lookup on the internet.
+Addresses on existing streets or roads, such as the Silverado Trail, are assigned when a new home is built, using a system developed by the agency with jurisdiction for that section of the road.
+Local agencies work with the United States Postal Service (USPS) to update USPS address databases and provide Zip Code lookup on the internet.